Timalexanderandersson/Task-Reminder/README.md

 # Task Reminder
 This is Task Reminder.
-It's designed to help users keeping track of importent things that need to get done. user can create tasks, mark tasks as compleded, edit the tasks and delete tasks.
+It's designed to help users keeping track of important things that need to get done. user can create tasks, mark tasks as completed, edit the tasks and delete tasks.
 You need to have an account to use the Task Reminder.
 So user must create account by register and then have full access to the application.
 This is a Full Stack project build with the django framework.